thetribeio/generator-project/README.md

 More languages/tools will come in the future.
 You can refer/share your input in the [trello board](https://trello.com/b/T2yA4yFF/generateur-scrum-board)

-## Project structure and concept
+## Yeoman concept

-The main tool behind the generator is [Yeoman](https://yeoman.io/)
+The tool behind the generator is [Yeoman](https://yeoman.io/)

-It allows us to leverage the concept of a `generator`.
-A class exposed by Yeoman allowing us to :
+Its main concept is the `generator` class with built in method called during its lifecycle

+Those built in methods allow you to :
-* create prompts for the user
+* leverage prompts in the CLI to get user input
-* invoke other generator
-* create and generate files/templates
+* interact with the file system and use templates
+* composition with others generators
+* pass arguments/options from the CLI

+see https://yeoman.io/authoring/ for more information

+## Project structure

-As per our project structure we currently have several generators
+In our project structure we currently have several generators

 **AppGenerator :**